gaetbout/StarkWhaleAlert/README.md

 ## TODO

  - Could make a better way to store token list with check that all is valid
+ - Could be extended to catch Bridging events too